infinistor/ifsmover/README.md

         bucket                  bucket name
         prefix                  PREFIX DIR name from which to start the MOVE move_size               The size of the file that you can move at once.
-(M bytes) target.conf
+(M bytes) user_name               user name for swift
+        api_key                 api key for swift
+        auth_endpoint           http(https)://IP:port/v3 authentication endpoint for swift
+        domain_id               domain id for swift
+        domain_name             domain name for swift
+        project_id              project id for swift
+        project_name            project name for swift
+        container               list of containers(If it is empty, it means all container) target.conf
         endpoint                http(https)://IP:Port | region
         access                  Access Key ID